 “You are most welcome.
 I found a patch of them growing near the woods,” he returned with a grin.
 He went on his way to the front of the home.

 The little girl held the yellow flower to her nose then skipped around the yard enjoying the break from the cold weather.
 She found a log, turned it on end, then sat upon it like a stool and admired her gift.

-She sat at least fifteen yards from the edge of the woods and he stood a good ten yards in, but he could still see her well enough.
+She sat at least fifteen yards from the edge of the woods and he stood a good ten yards in, but he still saw her well enough.
 She wore the same brown dress she wore earlier though it hung a little higher on her now.
 Mud caked her bare feet but she did not appear to care.
 She kept right on merrily humming her tune and rotating the flower between her hands.

 “I’m not,” she called back.

-The fact these ghosts believed themselves to be alive was strange and yet they feared the other ghosts they must have encountered.
+Strange these ghosts believed themselves to be alive and yet they feared the other ghosts they must have encountered.
 If they witnessed pirates then perhaps they understood the pirates must have been dead because of the year in which they thought they still lived.
 Strangely they too did not understand they were dead.
 How many times had they acted out this scene?
 Did they appear daily, weekly, monthly, or did these ghosts appear but once a year?
 How long were they doomed to linger in the woods running from one another and greedily seeking out treasure?

 “If you want more flowers Victoria, I can pick some for you,” the soldier suggested.

-“Is this enough?”
+“Is this enough?” he turned and offered.

 She nodded vigorously.
 He stood and handed her the flowers.
 “Why don’t we go inside?
 I’ll tell you the story again about my boat ride over here.”